Money Bite-Size Read:

 2. Be wary of real estate agents

 Real estate agents love a hot property market because they’re paid through commissions.
 Properties selling quickly for higher prices is music to their ears because they get paid more often and with higher commissions when they get a percentage of the home sales price.
-When talking to them, keep this in mind and pay attention to whether these conversations induce home buying FOMO.
+Keep this in mind when you talk to them, and allow them to push you into making a fear-based decision.

 3. Look at the market you’re buying into

 When you buy a home, people often talk about the importance of doing your research.
-This doesn’t mean reading media stories about rising property prices, designed to facilitate FOMO, as it means that they sell more property advertisements.
-Instead, it means looking at the areas you want to buy in, looking at property sales histories and identifying what you can get for your money.
+The news is full of stories about rising property prices, designed to facilitate FOMO, as it means that they sell more property advertisements.
+Instead, do your own research by examining the areas you want to buy in, and identifying what you can get for your money.

 4. Write down what you want